RolfFuhrmann/country/README.md

 # Country

-Is an Angular client that provides a reactive service based on Spring Boot WebFlux.
+Is an Angular client that uses a reactive service (non-blocking http and database access) based on Spring Boot WebFlux and R2DBC.
 The Angular feature of the standalone components is also implemented.

 ## Prerequisites